TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          \+ .if (->if)

    Description
-         .if (->if) is a property of all gifbuilder-objects.
-If the property is present and NOT set, the object is NOT rendered!
+         .if (->if) is a property of all GIFBUILDER objects.
+If the property is present and **not** set, the object is **not** rendered!
 This corresponds to the functionality of ".if" of the stdWrap-function.

 .. container:: table-row